Sample Packing List

 When selecting clothing, think about dual-purpose clothes and about layering for warmth and keeping dry.
 It is better to have several layers you can take off and put on one at a time versus one heavy layer.

-A word about cotton: When cotton gets damp/sweaty/wet not only does it becomes heavy and takes forever to dry, more significantly, it draws warmth from your body.
+A word about cotton: When cotton gets damp/sweaty/wet, not only does it become heavy and take forever to dry, more importantly, it draws warmth from your body.
 It has no insulating properties.
-On a long cold rainy day, wet cotton next to your body is not only uncomfortable it can cause hypothermia.
+On a long cold, rainy day, wet cotton next to your body is not only uncomfortable, it can cause hypothermia.
+Please do not bring cotton long underwear, t shirts, socks, sweatshirts or sweatpants.

 Final Tip